Independence, Missouri: History

-Harry S. Truman's Independence home, now part of the Harry S. Truman National Historic Site.

-Two important Civil War battles occurred at Independence: the first on August 11, 1862, when Confederate soldiers took control of the town, and the second in October 1864, which resulted in a Union victory.
+Two important American Civil War battles occurred at Independence: the first on August 11, 1862, when Confederate soldiers took control of the town, and the second in October 1864, which resulted in a Union victory.
 The war took its toll on Independence, and the town was never able to regain its previous prosperity, although a flurry of building activity took place soon after the war.
-The rise of nearby Kansas City, Missouri, also contributed to the town's relegation to a place of secondary prominence in Jackson County, though Independence has retained its position as county seat to the present day.
+The rise of nearby Kansas City, Missouri also contributed to the town's relegation to a place of secondary prominence in Jackson County, though Independence has retained its position as co-county seat to the present day.

-United States President Harry S. Truman grew up in Independence and, in 1922, was elected judge of the Court of Jackson County (an administrative, not judicial, post).
+United States President Harry S. Truman grew up in Independence and, in 1922, was elected judge of the Court of Jackson County with the support of Kansas City political boss Tom Pendergast.
 Although he was defeated for reelection in 1924, he won back the office in 1926 and was reelected in 1930.
-Truman performed his duties diligently, and won personal acclaim for several popular public works projects, including an extensive series of fine roads for the growing use of automobiles, the building of a new County Court building in Independence, and a series of 12 Madonna of the Trail monuments to pioneer women dedicated across the country in 1928 and 1929.
-He would later return to the city after two terms as president.
+Truman won acclaim for several popular public works projects, including an extensive series of roads for the growing use of automobiles, the building of a new County Court building in Independence, and a series of 12 Madonna of the Trail monuments to pioneer women dedicated across the country in 1928 and 1929.
+He returned to the city following his presidency.
 His wife, Bess, was born and raised in Independence, and both are buried there.
 The Harry S. Truman National Historic Site (Truman's home) and the Harry S. Truman Presidential Library and Museum are both located in Independence, as is one of Truman's boyhood residences.